chapel-lang/chapel/doc/rst/tools/protoc-gen-chpl/protoc-gen-chpl.rst

 In Chapel the generated records will be placed in a module matching the ``package`` name.
-If the ``package`` name is not specified the module takes the name of the proto file with all non-aplhanumeric characters replaced by an ``underscore``.
+If the ``package`` name is not specified the module takes the name of the proto file with all non-alphanumeric characters replaced by an ``underscore``.

 Next, you have to define your messages.
 A message is just an aggregate containing a set of typed fields.
 Many standard simple data types are available as field types,